Knowledge graphSettings

 medium

-A payment system starts with money as an invariant: retries, duplicates, and partial failures are more dangerous here than any pure performance issue.
+A payment system starts with money as an invariant: mistakes around retries, partial failures, and event ordering are more dangerous here than pure performance issues.

-The case helps connect the ledger, idempotency keys, auth-capture flow, reconciliation, anti-fraud checks, and audit trail into one correctness-first architecture.
+The case ties together payment intent creation, charge orchestration, the ledger, status reconciliation, fraud controls, and audit into one architecture.

-For interviews and design reviews, it is useful because it quickly shows whether you talk about correctness first and scaling second.
+For interviews and architecture reviews, it quickly shows whether you protect financial correctness first and talk about scaling second.

 Source